Will-GitHub94/my-knowledge/architecture/general.md

 ### Economy & Scale

 ##### Traditional manufacturing

 In the golden gate bridge, there are more 1 million+ rivets & people who understand structural integrity of bridges will be able to tell you what each one is for.

 ##### Software

-May have hundreds/thousands little pieces *(components)* but each 1 of them is a handcrafted little piece *(little or no commonality)* so do not have same level of componentisation that the real world has.
+May have hundreds/thousands little pieces *(components)* but each 1 of them is a handcrafted little piece *(little/no commonality)* so do not have same level of componentisation that the real world has.

 In traditional manufacturing, many hours/lots of money goes into predictability to try and ensure that the thing does what it is supposed to do.
 That is not required in software world as *(compilation is so cheap)* we would be better off writing tests for the code we write...

 **Testing = engineering rigor in software**

-> "Software may be cheap to build, but it is *incredibly* expensive to design" - *(Reeves, 1992)*
+> *"Software may be cheap to build, but it is *incredibly* expensive to design"* - **(Reeves, 1992)**

 ***

+## Styles and Patterns

+The terms of architectural styles & architectural patterns are commonly used interchangeably.
+Some sources (i.e. [MSDN](https://msdn.microsoft.com/en-us/library/ee658117.aspx?ranMID=24542&ranEAID=TnL5HPStwNw&ranSiteID=TnL5HPStwNw-fOBnxMTYDA5TWBJ8EbAVNg&tduid=(4e04d907e9042f60fa8288fc649e7257)(256380)(2459594)(TnL5HPStwNw-fOBnxMTYDA5TWBJ8EbAVNg)())) agree with this and say the 2 are the same.
+However, the author decided to differentiate between the 2 purely because the goal of some patterns/styles seem to be different and split into different sections.
+The author also chose to differentiate here as there are so many patterns/styles to all fit under 1 umbrella terminology so the author found it useful to categorise these differently

+If this not a view that is shared you can simply ignore this differentiation :).

+To separate these out, the author like to refer to [Fairbanks & Keeling's](http://www.georgefairbanks.com/blog/architecture-patterns-vs-architectural-styles/) definition.

 #### Architectural Styles

-These tell us, in broad terms, how to organise our code.
-It is the highest level of granularity & specifies:

-  - Layers
-  - High-level modules
-  - Relationships between modules & layers
+Keeling used the example of a toolbox in a standard drawing application.
+Items that you see in the toolbox *(i.e. shapes, paintbrush, selection)* have been defined by the architectural style.
+The style also tells us as to how these items/modules interact with each other.

-Examples of styles are:
+Examples of *styles* are:

 - Component-based
 - Monolithic application
 - Layered
 - Pipes & Filters
 - Event-driven
 - Publish-subscribe
 - Plugins
 - Client-server
 - Service-oriented

-Style can be implemented in various ways, with specific technical environment, specific policies, frameworks or practices
+A style can be implemented in various ways, with specific technical environment, specific policies, frameworks or practices.

 #### Architectural Patterns

+Keeling proposes that if you think about standard OO programming, the classes & what makes them up *(i.e. properties, methods...)*, you can think of these as your architectural style

+> The patterns don't establish the vocabulary [...] of the core elements.
+They don't define 'client', they don't define 'server', they don't define 'pipe and filter' - **(Fairbanks, 2014)**

 Pattern is a recurring solution to a recurring problem.
 In the case of Architectural Patterns, they solve the problems related to the Architectural Style.
 I.e: